 - Arabic: Executive Summary and Recommendations_AR

-The project has been supported by the Otto per Mille fund (OPM) of the Waldensian Church in Italy, established by the Waldensian Church Synod in 1993 exclusively to support welfare, social and cultural projects.
-Additional financial support is coming from the Evangelical Church in the Rhineland, Germany, and the Churches’ Commission for Migrants in Europe.
-Further Cooperation partners are the World Council of Churches and the Conference of European Churches.
+The 2016-2017 project has been supported by the Otto per Mille fund (OPM) of the Waldensian Church in Italy, established by the Waldensian Church Synod in 1993 exclusively to support welfare, social and cultural projects.
+Additional financial support came from the Evangelical Church in the Rhineland, Germany, and the Churches’ Commission for Migrants in Europe.
+Further cooperation partners included the World Council of Churches and the Conference of European Churches.